oogunjob/FX-Signal-Copier-Telegram-Bot/README.md

 git push heroku master
 ```

-**Congratulations!** 🥳 If you followed these steps correctly, you should now be able to open a conversation with your bot on Telegram and place trades.
+**Congratulations!** 🥳 If you followed these steps correctly, you should now be able to open a conversation with your bot on Telegram and calculate trade risks along with placing trades.
 For help on how to use the bot, send the /help command for bot instructions and example trades.